Feranmi10-glitch/CS30-Major-Project/proposal.md

 # project description
-My project will be about...
+My project will be about a word game

 ## Needs To Have List
-- thing 1
-- thing 2
+- sounds/music
+- boxes to insert letters
+- a beautiful background
+- at least 12 levels

 ### Nice To Have List
-- thing 1
+- line to conjoin the letters
-- thing 2
+- infinite levels